An Iceland road trip is an unforgettable experience! With the amazing scenery, driving is a pleasure.

-Selecting a car rental company
+#9 - Selecting a car rental company

 - I took the insurances with a larger damage waiver as well as the one covering gravels and everything for the glass (considering the many gravel roads).
+It reduces the deductible

-- However considering the low crime rate in Iceland, I did not take the insurance covering theft.
+- However, considering the low crime rate in Iceland, I did not take the insurance covering theft.

 - And, although the volcano was threatening, I took my chance not taking the ash one.

-- Alcohol limit = 0
+- Alcohol limit = almost 0

 - Seatbelts are mandatory for all